Muhammad Hamidullah

-Muhammad Hamidullah (19 February 1908 – 17 December 2002) was an Indian Islamic scholar from the princely state of Hyderabad.
+Muhammad Hamidullah (19 February 1908 – 17 December 2002) was an Islamic scholar from the princely state of Hyderabad.
 He wrote dozens of books and hundreds of articles on Islamic science, history and culture.

 Early life and education

 Hamidullah was born in Hyderabad, the capital city of Hyderabad State, (now Hyderabad, Telangana, India) the youngest amongst three brothers and five sisters.
 Both his great-grandfather and his grandfather were Islamic scholars who authored commentaries on the Quran.

 Hamidullah's father Mufti Abu Mohammad Khalilullah, was a scholar of Islamic jurisprudence, a director of revenue in the government of the Nizam of Hyderabad, and a pioneer in establishing an interest-free banking system in Hyderabad.

 Hamidullah obtained the degree of Maulawi Kamil with distinction from Madrasah Nizamiyah, followed by a BA, LLB and MA in international law from Osmania University.
 He then travelled to Germany and was awarded a D.Phil. by Bonn University in 1932.
 After serving in the faculty of Bonn as a lecturer in Arabic and Urdu for a short time, he registered at Sorbonne University in France for his second doctorate.
 He was awarded D.Litt. by the university after 11 months.
 He taught international law at Osmania University between 1936 and 1946.